We hope this page proves helpful for anyone needing support during the coronavirus outbreak.

 Portland Hospital – The Minor Injuries Unit (MIU) is currently closed.

-DORSET and SPECIALIST SUPPORT
+WIDER DORSET and OTHER SPECIALIST SUPPORT

 Mental and physical health – The following organisations offer free and confidential advice for all: